The GB Climbing Team is getting stronger and stronger, with lots of talented climbers coming up through the ranks.

 Competitive ice climbing comes under the banner of the UIAA (International Climbing and Mountaineering Federation).

 The International Federation of Sport Climbing (IFSC) runs international competitions in the disciplines of lead, speed and bouldering.
-The GB Climbing Team currently competes internationally in lead and bouldering and occasionally in speed climbing (but we don't have an official speed team currently).
+All three climbing disciplines will feature in a combined event in the 2020 Olympics in Tokyo.

 The IFSC World Cup series takes place annually and the IFSC World Championships take place every two years.